Top 7 Places to Explore in Galveston Before Heading Out (or Coming Back) From Your Cruise

 5. 32 Miles of Beaches with Breathtaking Sunrises and Sunsets

 Galveston Island features 32 miles of sandy shoreline complete with glowing sunrises and vibrant sunsets.
-Gentle waves ebb and flow onto the Gulf of Mexico coastline as you bury your toes into the sand underneath a shaded umbrella.
+Gentle waves ebb and flow onto the Gulf coastline as you bury your toes into the sand underneath a shaded umbrella.
 Only the soothing sights and sounds of ocean waters, sea birds, and families at play surround you.

 Sip on a cocktail and walk along the boardwalk at East Beach.
 Drop a fishing line and grab your binoculars for birdwatching at Galveston Island State Park.
 Build a sandcastle, play a game of giant Jenga, and try your hand at cornhole at Stewart Beach with family and friends.
-Each Galveston beach offers visitors a unique experience with plenty of time to unwind, breathe in the fresh sea air, and swim in the stunning Gulf of Mexico ocean waves.
+Each Galveston beach offers visitors a unique experience with plenty of time to unwind, breathe in the fresh sea air, and swim in the stunning Gulf ocean waves.

 6. Explore Galveston’s Culturally Diverse History